NHSDigital/record-a-vaccination-guidance/app/finding-a-patient.md

 layout: page
 title: Find a patient and record a vaccination
 analytics_key: finding-a-patient
-previous:
-  title: Overview
-  url: /
-next:
-  title: Record vaccinations
-  url: /record-vaccinations
+showPagination: true
+order: 2
 ---

 {% include 'guide-contents.njk' %}
 This page describes how to record a vaccination using the **Find a patient** link in the navigation.
 This way of recording vaccinations will be phased out at the end of November 2025 as it's being replaced by the new **Record vaccinations** section.

 ## Find a patient
 To find a patient quickly, follow these steps.

 ### By NHS number